 - Added Costs – When health insurance does cover car accident injuries it often involves significant added costs not imposed by your auto No-Fault insurance.
 These added costs include deductibles, copays, coinsurance, penalties for choosing to seek care from an out-of-network doctor costs and other out-of-pocket payment requirements.

 Need help?
 Call Michigan Auto Law first

 If you have been injured in a crash and you need help with getting your No-Fault auto insurance company or your health insurance company to cover costs for your car accident injuries, call toll free anytime 24/7 at (800) 777-0028 for a free consultation with one of our experienced attorneys.
-You can also get help from an experienced auto accident attorney by emailing [email protected] or you can use the chat feature on our website.
+You can also get help from an experienced auto accident attorney by visiting our contact page or you can use the chat feature on our website.